OlivierSohn/hamazed/README.md

 # Backlog

-use the simpleExplosionUntilCollisions as 2nd element of the hardcoded sequence this will show how to generalize chained sequences on collisions
+- generalize chained sequences on collisions

-implement, then genericize with "1whileInsideWorldThen2"

 - implement render of space (deduce which wall element based on neighbors)
 - random geometry for levels (some numbers might be cycling in separate sub spaces)